 How old is a vintage car?

-What age is a car vintage?
+What age is a car considered vintage?
 As mentioned above, American Collectors Insurance considers a car to be “vintage” if manufactured between 1919 and 1930.
 However, definitions may vary.
 And, as with antique cars, states may have rules for what qualifies as a “vintage” car.

-Are vehicles over 25 years old tax-exempt?
+Are vehicles older than 25 years old tax-exempt?

 Can a car last 30 years or more?